 Afternoon: Hohensalzburg Fortress & Lunch

-Evening: Dinner at Augustiner Brewery (casual) or St. Peter Stifskulinarium (fancy)
+Evening: Dinner at St. Peter Stifskulinarium

 The standout main attractions of Salzburg are Fortress Hohensalzburg, Mozart’s birthplace, and Mirabell Palace.
-I suggest that you focus the first day of your 2 day Salzburg itinerary here.

 Mirabell Palace